Inevitabby/notes/cs2400/markdown/12 - Recursion.md

 	- Some compilers will even convert it to a for loop.

 **Indirect Recursion**: When $a(x)$ calls $b(x)$ and $b(x)$ calls $a(x)$
+- Difficult to understand and trace, but can occur.

 > **Example**: Count down from a positive integer
 > ```java